IT Support: CoE CIS Tech

 How do I add an external collaborator?

-If you want someone outside of Cornell to have access to your Github repository, they will need to request a guest ID.
+If you want someone outside of Cornell to have access to your Github repository, they will need to request a sponsored netid (Guest IDs are no longer supported).

-Once the request is approved, a guestID will be created and sent to the submitter.
-Then they can login to Github and you can add them to your repository.
+Once the sponsored netid is created, your collaborator can login to Github and you can add them to your repository.

 How do I migrate from SVN to Github Enterprise?